 Unfortunately, the private sector doesn’t have as many safeguards for those who sought debt relief through bankruptcy.
 Private employers cannot fire you or take any action against you for a bankruptcy, but a potential employer can choose not to hire you based on your credit history.
 Likewise, a potential landlord can refuse to rent to you if you have a bankruptcy on your record; however, many landlords prefer a renter who has undergone a bankruptcy to one who is struggling under a mountain of debt.
 Similarly, bankruptcy can be an advantage when applying for jobs that require security clearance, such as with a government agency like the FBI or the CIA.
 This is because employees with financial problems are at a higher risk for bribery and blackmail.

 Bankruptcy is a very useful tool for getting your financial house in order.
 But it is not for everyone, as everyone’s situation is different.
 To find out if bankruptcy is the right choice for your situation, you’ll want to discuss it with an experienced bankruptcy attorney.
-The legal team at the Los Angeles offices of the Nader Law Firm has been helping Southern California residents get out of debt for over 25 years.
+The legal team at the Woodland Hills offices of the Nader Law Firm has been helping Southern California residents get out of debt for over 25 years.
 Call today for a free consultation at (818) 446-1334.